 You may have money sitting in ultra-conservative financial products while you wait out the ups and downs of the market.
 Yet it may cost you to sit on the sidelines.
 See how much.

-Consider incorporating fixed annuities into your retirement portfolio.
+Consider incorporating a fixed annuity into your retirement portfolio.
 They combine downside protection with growth potential, as well as lifetime supplemental retirement income.
 Fixed annuities also offer considerable protection, such as guaranteed interest that can exceed other conservative financial products like certificates of deposit (CDs) and bank money market accounts.
 And, your contract value is accessible to you in a variety of ways.

 Plus, when you purchase a fixed annuity contract with a portion of your retirement savings, you can benefit from the power of tax-deferral.
 In essence, double-compounding your interest.